- Global Information

 "I was diagnosed as having the early stages of Alzheimer's disease.
 While this was a terrible blow to both myself and my wife, we were glad to have been told so that we could discuss the possible effects on our lives and plan how we could adjust to the situation".
 George Brown, UK.

-Receiving an early diagnosis of dementia will enable you to:
+Receiving a timely diagnosis of dementia will enable you to:

 - Gain access to information, resources and support